 LLNL-CODE- release number should be provided and included in the repository.

 Remember that these repositories are hosted on GitHub servers, NOT LLNL servers, and content placed in them should be limited to “email like” communications.
 That means:

-When in doubt, contact a Derivative Classifier (DC) and / or Information Management (IM) for further guidance.
+When in doubt, contact a Derivative Classifier (DC) and/or IM for further guidance.

 Now that your project is on GitHub, make sure users and contributors can find it!
 There are several ways to do this.
 Contact firstname.lastname@example.org for help with the following tasks:

-- Publicize any outreach activities related to your project.
+Publicize any outreach activities or major milestones related to your project.
 Examples: You have a paper/poster/presentation accepted at a conference; you’re hosting a workshop or webinar; your project is nominated for an award; or you’re speaking on a podcast or guest blogging.

-There are many great “getting started” guides for GitHub, here are a few that we recommend if you’re looking for more information:
+There are many great “getting started” guides for GitHub.
+Here are a few we recommend:

 The Federal government also provides some relevant information: